I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Bonds 1986 Fleer Update card is technically considered his 'Extended Rookie Card' or XRC

-The Best Barry Bonds Rookie Cards
+Our Picks For The Best Barry Bonds Rookie Card

-Best Overall Value
+Best Overall Value 1987 Fleer Glossy

-Best Overall Design
+Best Overall Design1986 Fleer Update

 Best Investment 1987 OPC

-Ranking The Top Barry Bonds Rookie Cards
+The Top Barry Bonds Rookie Cards

-Here we examine all of Barry Bonds rookie cards, looking at his 1986 Extended Rookie Cards and his true 1987 major release rookie cards.
+Here we examine all Barry Bonds rookie cards, looking at his 1986 Extended Rookie Cards and his true 1987 major release rookie cards.

-For each, we assign an 'Investment Potential' score from zero to ten.
+This was the junk era, so for many of his rookies, the investment potential is limited.
+For each, we assign an ‘Investment Potential’ score from zero to ten.
 This is a relative ranking among all Bonds rookie cards and not an opinion on whether someone should buy the card.

 1. 1987 Topps O-Pee-Cee (OPC) Barry Bonds (RC) #320